 Funds can invest in companies in the UK or globally to give you exposure to regions such as Asia, America and Latin America as well as markets closer to home in Europe.
 You can check out the Barclays Funds List which helps narrow down the huge range of funds available.

 Alternatively you could invest in a low-cost tracker fund, which will simply mirror the performance of a particular index, such as the UK’s FTSE 100.

 If you are considering investing in the stock market using shares or funds, remember that the value of your investment can fall as well as rise and you could get back less than you invest.

 Find out more about funds

 In addition, it is vital to remember that property is an illiquid asset, in other words it cannot be sold quickly.
-This means that if values start to fall and investors en masse try to get there money out, fund management groups can impose so-called ‘lock-in’ periods, which means you will have to wait until the firm sells some of its assets before you can get your money back.
+This means that if values start to fall and investors try to get their money out en masse, fund management groups can impose so-called ‘lock-in’ periods, which means you will have to wait until the firm sells some of its assets before you can get your money back.

-What impact can inflation and deflation have to your investments
+Find out more about what impact inflation and deflation can have on your investments

 Invest using a tax-efficient wrapper

 It’s not just how you invest your money that can help combat inflation, but the investment vehicle you use.
 Investing via a pension or stocks and shares ISA means you don’t pay tax on your returns.
 With pensions, you get tax relief from the government, boosting your investments immediately, but you can’t touch your money until you reach 55 (57 from 2028).
 Meanwhile a stocks and shares ISA is a good choice for investing as it allows easy access.